Aki0x137/Obsidian-Backups/Rust Notes/Data Type Size.md

 ```
 By nesting the unsized fields inside their own structs, you can manage multiple unsized fields while keeping the top-level struct usable.
 # Unsized coercion

 **Unsized coercion** refers to the automatic conversion of a type with a known size at compile time (a "sized type") to a type without a known size at compile time (an "unsized type").
 This feature is most commonly used in Rust with dynamically sized types (**DSTs**) like slices (`[T]`), string slices (`str`), and trait objects (`dyn Trait`).
+> [!info]
+> It is related to deref coercion [[Ownership & Borrowing#4.
+Deref Coercion]]
 ## What is Unsized Coercion?
-Unsized coercion allows Rust to automatically convert a sized type into a reference or pointer to an unsized type.
+Unsized coercion allows Rust to automatically convert a sized type into a **reference or pointer to an unsized type**.
 This conversion is **lossless**, as the unsized type is always accompanied by metadata (e.g., the length of a slice or the vtable for a trait object) to ensure it can be used safely.
 ### Key Properties
 1. Unsized coercion only works when the source type "dynamically dereferences" into the target type.
 2. The result of coercion must be a pointer or reference type (`&`, `&mut`, `Box`, `Rc`, etc.).
 3. The coercion is implicit and happens automatically in certain contexts, like function arguments or when assigning values.
-### Common Cases of Unsized Coercion
+## Common Cases of Unsized Coercion
 1. **From Arrays to Slices (`[T; N]` → `[T]`)**
     - A fixed-size array (`[T; N]`) can be coerced into a slice (`[T]`) because slices are a dynamically sized view into a contiguous sequence of elements.
 ```rust